Skip to Content

 Is your favourite Cotswold town or village not listed above?
 We’ve included the main destinations you can reach easily on day trips from Cheltenham to Cotswolds without a car.
 But if you don’t mind a slower and more complex journey with changes along the way, this is how to visit:

-• Castle Combe: Train from Cheltenham to Chippenham then Faresaver 95/95A to Castle Combe.
+• Castle Combe: Train from Cheltenham to Chippenham, then Faresaver 95 to Castle Combe.

 • Kingham: Train from Cheltenham with a change at Worcestershire Parkway.

-• Lower Slaughter: Pulhams 801 bus to Slaughter Pike then a 10-minute walk.
+• The Slaughters: Pulhams 801 bus to Slaughter Pike, then a 10-minute walk to Lower Slaughter or a 30-minute walk to Upper Slaughter.

 • Moreton-in-Marsh: Train from Cheltenham with a change at Worcestershire Parkway, or the Pulhams 801 bus all the way from Cheltenham to Moreton.

-• Tetbury: Train from Cheltenham to Stroud, then Stagecoach 69 bus to Tetbury.
+• Tetbury: Train from Cheltenham to Kemble, then Stagecoach 882 bus to Tetbury.

 Do double-check timetables as services and connections are limited, especially at weekends.